mrc-ide/wodin/config-static/README.md

 ## How it works

-There are two stages to this process, build time (code and static asset generation we do in a github action once the user has created a config) and run time (querying the HTML page and mounting the correct components with the correct stores).
+There are two stages to this process, build time (model code and static asset generation we do in a github action once the user has created a config) and run time (querying the HTML page and mounting the correct components with the correct stores).

 ### Build time